Dael Fry

-Dael Jonathan Fry (born 30 August 1997) is an English professional footballer who plays as a centre-back for and captains club Middlesbrough.
+Dael Jonathan Fry (born 30 August 1997) is an English professional footballer who plays as a centre-back for club Birmingham City.

 Fry has represented England at under-17, under-18, under-19, under-20 and under-21 levels.
 He has won the 2014 UEFA European Under-17 Championship, 2017 FIFA U-20 World Cup and 2018 Toulon Tournament with his country.

 Early life and career

 Dael Jonathan Fry was born on 30 August 1997 in Middlesbrough, North Yorkshire.
 He was scouted by Middlesbrough F.C. after being spotted playing for his local team Cleveland Juniors at the age of seven.
 Throughout the ranks of the Middlesbrough youth team, Fry made an impression with his progress at the academy.
 In October 2014, Fry signed his first professional contract with the club.